Cost Estimation in Project Management

 Prudent cost estimation cannot manifest out of thin air.
 Though an estimate, it must be based on certain ground rules and subject to limitations.
-It is therefore always a good idea to be aware of the client’s budget and spending capacity.
-Working within monetary constraints also paints a realistic picture and the client does not end up anticipating a Mercedes for the worth of a Ford Fiesta.
+Therefore, it is always a good idea to be aware of the client’s budget and spending capacity.
+Working within monetary constraints also paints a realistic picture, and the client does not end up anticipating a Mercedes for the worth of a Ford Fiesta.

 Breakdown Your Approach

-After gaining familiarity with the project it would pay to allocate the consolidated budget to various activities and processes making up the project.
-Identify the specific task areas and allocate man-hours to each, ascertain the level of personnel expertise required.
-Outsource parts of projects, you do not specialize in, to consultants and determine the level of technology required.
+After gaining familiarity with the project, it would pay to allocate the consolidated budget to various activities and processes making up the project.
+Identify the specific task areas and allocate man-hours to each to ascertain the level of personnel expertise required.
+Outsource parts of projects you do not specialize into consultants and determine the level of technology required.
 All this improves cost-effectiveness.